 Anna: “It’s Friday.”

 Okay, time for our first meal here.
 Belgium is famous for mussels and we both love seafood so it just seemed to be the logical choice.
 Anna and I have a criteria for restaurants when trying a specialty in a new city.
 We won’t go to any restaurant that has any of the following:

 - A person out the front telling you to come in

 - Menus in different languages

 These places are just targeting tourists, trying to get your money and not bothering about quality.
-You want to go where the locals eat so we found a place that met the criteria, sat down and ordered lunch.
+We wanted to go where the locals eat so we found a place that met the criteria, sat down and ordered lunch.
 What did we get?
 Have a look for yourself:

 Anna loves cherries, thus she likes krieks, but even she was getting into trying the other beers.
-A lot of Chinese people tend to have allergies to some or all alcohol and in Anna’s case she breaks out in an itchy, red rash if she drinks chardonnay or beer, but Belgian beers don’t seem to cause the rash.
+A lot of Chinese people tend to have allergies to some or all alcohol and in Anna’s case she breaks out in an itchy, red rash if she drinks chardonnay or beer, but Belgian beers don’t seem to have that effect.
 In fact, she was the one that kept finding all the cool bars for us to try out.
 On this occasion it was Au Brasseur, a pub with a great selection.
-We got a dégustation platter of six beers, which came with 300ml glasses of La Trappe, Waterloo, Brugge Triple, Triple Karmeliet, Kwak and Delerium Tremens.
+We got a dégustation platter of six beers, which came with 300ml glasses of La Trappe, Waterloo, Brugge Triple, Triple Karmeliet, Kwak, and Delerium Tremens.

 Now it’s time for that walk.